 – The electric fan cooling your condenser has blown a fuse, burnt out, or has a bad relay, which will result in the car aircon system malfunctioning at low speeds.

-– One of the sensors in the AC fails which can lead the system to give incorrect readings, and not work properly.
+– One of the sensors in the AC Broken system may fail, causing incorrect readings and preventing the system from working properly.

-Following these tips and regularly having you AC checked for possible problems can help you prevent future issues with your air con, leading to a reliable car you can count on and trust.
-Enjoy the moment with your family and loved ones, instead of worrying if your car is going to last the journey on a summer day.
+Following these tips and regularly having your AC Broken system inspected for potential issues can help prevent future problems, ensuring a reliable car you can trust.
+Enjoy time with your family and loved ones without worrying if your car will endure a hot summer journey.

 If you need further advice, or for a certified technician to assess your vehicle’s air condition, call us on (07) 3269 3158 or reach out to us.
 We are located 113 Connaught Street Sandgate QLD 4017.
 Feel free to visit us at any time.